Skip to content

 When is it Used?

-Parties use escrow when they are in the process of completing a transaction.
-It helps to avoid fraudulent transactions and ensure each party can fulfil its obligations.
+Parties use escrow when completing a transaction.
+It helps prevent fraudulent transactions and ensures that each party can fulfil its obligations.

 For example, escrow is commonly used in real estate transactions.
 In this case, an agent holds the deed to the property and the deposit or purchase price until completion, at which point the funds can be released to the seller.

-Escrow is also frequently used in business sales and mergers and acquisitions (M&A).
+Escrow is also frequently used in business sales, mergers and acquisitions (M&A).
 In these transactions, the agent usually holds the deposit or purchase price until both parties satisfy all their obligations under the transaction agreement and completion has occurred.

 Essentially, escrow can be used in any transaction.
-However, it is most useful for transactions involving significant sums of money (which cannot be transferred easily or immediately) or where transferring assets is complex and requires numerous steps, such as transferring property, which involves registering the transfer of title with several different bodies.
+However, it is most useful for transactions involving significant sums of money (which cannot be transferred easily or immediately) or for complex transfers that require numerous steps, such as transferring property, which involves registering the transfer of title with several different bodies.

 Continue reading this article below the form